 You should also consider to include Gili islands.
 No cars or motorbikes, just white sand beaches.
 It could be a good place to finish your trip.

 You can find massage places almost anywhere.
 You can get an hours massage for around 6 $US.
 There is usually different massages to choose from.
-The Balinese style seems to be a little softer than than the Thai version. almost 8 years ago
+The Balinese style seems to be a little softer than than the Thai version. about 8 years ago

 I would definitely check out Nusa Lembongan for a week or so.
 There is some relly good breaks like shipwrecks and its an amazing place.Stay at Wayhu Guest House if you go.

 Check out http://backpackingcentral.net for a bit of a guide..

-Cheers almost 8 years agoAnswered by Backpacking Central via WorldNomads.com
+Cheers about 8 years agoAnswered by Backpacking Central via WorldNomads.com